dachiefjustice/vm-vulnlab/README.md

 **🛑⚠️Warning: this is dangerous⚠️🛑** if you don't know what you're doing!
 Before proceeding make sure that you:
 - **100% understand the security implications**
 - **Have implemented adequate compensating controls** (see the Security Warning section)
-- **Have permission from your IT team** if you're running this on a network or machine you don't own

 With that warning out of the way, you can enable application auto-start by adding the following line to [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml):
 ```yaml